-10 Twins, Triplets and Siblings of a Higher Multiple Birth
+9 Twins, Triplets and Siblings of a Higher Multiple Birth

-- 10.1 In Reception Year and Year 7, where at least one twin, triplet or sibling of a higher multiple birth achieves an offer of a place at the School within the PAN in the normal way, but their twin, triplet(s) or sibling(s) of a higher multiple birth do not achieve an offer of a place, the School will admit their twin, triplet(s) or sibling(s) of a higher multiple birth to avoid them having to attend different schools even where this means exceeding the PAN.
-These additional children will be 'excepted pupils' in Reception Year, as set out above. - 10.2 In Years 1 to 6 and 8 to 11, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources (and without breaching the statutory maximum infant class size, where applicable), the School will use its best endeavours to ensure their twins, triplet(s) and sibling(s) of a higher multiple birth are also offered a place to avoid them having to attend different schools.
-In Years 1 and 2, these additional children will be 'excepted pupils', as set out above.
+- 9.1 In Year 7, where at least one twin, triplet or sibling of a higher multiple birth achieves an offer of a place at the School within the PAN in the normal way, but their twin, triplet(s) or sibling(s) of a higher multiple birth do not achieve an offer of a place, the School will admit their twin, triplet(s) or sibling(s) of a higher multiple birth to avoid them having to attend different schools even where this means exceeding the PAN. - 9.2 In Years 8 to 11, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources (and without breaching the statutory maximum infant class size, where applicable), the School will use its best endeavours to ensure their twins, triplet(s) and sibling(s) of a higher multiple birth are also offered a place to avoid them having to attend different schools.

-- 11 Application Procedure for Admission to Reception Year/Year 7 in September (including Late Applications) - 11.1 Applications for admission to Reception Year and Year 7 (external applicants only) in September are known as applications made 'in the normal admission round'. - 11.2 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
-This includes late applications (i.e. applications received before the first day of term September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - 11.3 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
-Parents must state a preference for the School in the CAF. - 11.4 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
+10 Application Procedure for Admission to Year 7 in September

+- 10.1 Applications for admission to Year 7 in September are known as applications made 'in the normal admission round'. - 10.2 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
+This includes late applications (i.e. applications received before the first day of term September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
+Parents must state a preference for the School in the CAF. - Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
 This documentation must be submitted to the child's home Local Authority by the application deadline.
-If not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 11.5 The application deadline for admission to Reception year in the normal admission round is Monday, 17 January 2022. - 11.6 National Offer Day for admission to Reception Year in the normal admission round is Tuesday, 19 April 2022. - 11.7 The application deadline for admission to Year 7 in the normal admission round is Monday, 1 November 2021. - 11.8 National Offer Day for admission to Year 7 in the normal admission round is Tuesday, 1 March 2022. - 11.9 Late applications (as defined above) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
+If not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 10.5 The application deadline for admission to Year 7 in the normal admission round is Monday, 1 November 2021. - 10.6 National Offer Day for admission to Year 7 in the normal admission round is Tuesday, 1 March 2022. - 10.7 Late applications (as defined above) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
 Parents are therefore strongly advised to submit their applications on time.

-12 Application Procedure for In-Year Admission
+11 Application Procedure for In-Year Admission